jensen-lloyd/k3s-cluster/02-os_setup/README.md

 ```

 **Each node is getting its correct IP address from DHCP on my router**
-This is just the enp3s0 gigatebit ethernet that we're worried about for our LAN.
+This is just the enp3s0 gigabit ethernet that we're worried about for our LAN.
 The other two interfaces we'll look at later.

 ```bash
 node-1@node-1:~$ ip a